 Expect to pay: $500-2,500 for a professional photographer

-In terms of the actual content that you want to consider when you’re creating the perfect Kickstarter video, we’ve written about that at length here.
+In terms of the actual content that you want to consider for your video, we’ve already written about creating the perfect Kickstarter video here.
 For the purposes of this blog, you’re going to want to hire a solid videographer, preferably one who works with startups, products, or crowdfunding campaigns.
 Photos are something that you could potentially do yourself, but don’t try to skate by on a webcam video or with iPhone product shots.
 You want to hire someone who can craft a narrative, explain a problem that your target market has, and sell your product as the solution.
 A good videographer is also a great storyteller, and that’s what you’re ultimately paying for.

 Expect to pay: $1,000-$5,000+, depending on where you live.
 LA and NYC videographers charge a premium over videographers outside of the major startup hubs of the country.